bladeai/blai/README.md

 cd ks8
 terraform init
-In your initialized directory, run terraform apply and review the planned actions.
+In your initialized directory, run: terraform apply

+review the planned actions.
 Your terminal output should indicate the plan is running and what resources will be created.

-gcloud container clusters get-credentials bladeai-gke-cluster --region europe-west3-a
+//Have the cluster and the region in the env gcloud container clusters get-credentials bladeai-gke-cluster --region europe-west3-a

 Deploying kus Dashboard UI: